celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 celocli election:show $CELO_VALIDATOR_RG_ADDRESS --voter
 ```

-Users in the Celo protocol receive epoch rewards for voting in Validator Elections only after submitting a special transaction to enable them.
+Users in the Celo protocol receive epoch rewards for voting in Validator Elections only after submitting a special transaction to enable rewards.
 This must be done every time new votes are cast, and can only be made after the most recent epoch has ended.
 For convenience, we can use the following command, which will wait until the epoch has ended before sending a transaction:

 {% hint style="info" %}
-Epoch lengths in the Baklava network are set to be the number of blocks produced in a day.
+Epoch lengths in the RC1 network are set to be the number of blocks produced in a day.
 As a result, votes may need to be activated up to 24 hours after they are cast.
 {% endhint %}

 ```bash